Bayesian hierarchical modeling: Bayesian nonlinear mixed-effects model

-A central task in the application of the Bayesian nonlinear mixed-effect models is to evaluate the posterior density:
+A central task in the application of the Bayesian nonlinear mixed-effect models is to evaluate posterior density:

 The panel on the right displays Bayesian research cycle using Bayesian nonlinear mixed-effects model.
 A research cycle using the Bayesian nonlinear mixed-effects model comprises two steps: (a) standard research cycle and (b) Bayesian-specific workflow.

-Standard research cycle involves literature review, defining a problem and specifying the research question and hypothesis.
-Bayesian-specific workflow comprises three sub-steps: (b)–(i) formalizing prior distributions based on background knowledge and prior elicitation; (b)–(ii) determining the likelihood function based on a nonlinear function $f$; and (b)–(iii) making a posterior inference.
+A standard research cycle involves 1) literature review, 2) defining a problem and 3) specifying the research question and hypothesis.
+Bayesian-specific workflow stratifies this approach to include three sub-steps: (b)–(i) formalizing prior distributions based on background knowledge and prior elicitation; (b)–(ii) determining the likelihood function based on a nonlinear function $f$; and (b)–(iii) making a posterior inference.
 The resulting posterior inference can be used to start a new research cycle.

+Applications

+Hierarchical Bayesian frameworks have been applied for modeling, e.g., Reinforcement learning and decision-making tasks, antigen mutation effects on the immune system, and ecological processes affecting species distribution, to mention a few.
+Pymc is a flexible open source Python package supporting such modeling.